 This long latency period is why retired construction workers are still receiving a mesothelioma diagnosis.
 Their work in the 1960s, 1970s and 1980s likely involves asbestos use.
 Nevertheless, their disease didn’t materialize noticeably until decades later.

-Despite the drop in asbestos’ use during the 1980s, construction workers in the 1990s, 2000s and even in this decade were at risk of asbestos exposure and mesothelioma.
+Despite the drop in asbestos’ use during the 1980s, construction workers in the 1990s, 2000s and even in this decade are at risk of mesothelioma.
+The reason is “legacy asbestos.”

 Any renovation or demolition projects could expose construction workers to the deadly mineral.
 For instance, remodeling an old home often could involve replacing roof shingles, drywall, sheetrock and other construction aspects that likely used asbestos.
-Demolishing an old building will certainly disturb any asbestos present and send many loose fibers into the air.
+Knocking down a wall will certainly disturb any asbestos present and send many loose fibers into the air.
 Demolishing an old building will do the same.